particle-iot/particle-workshops/content/docs/ch4.md

 ![](./images/04/copy-conn-string.png)

-3. Open a terminal window and type in the following command, replacing the `<device-id>` with the ID of your Photon and pasting the Shared access policy connection string between the `"<connection-string>"` after login.
+3. Open a terminal window and type in the following command, replacing the `<device-id>` with the ID of your Photon and pasting the Shared access policy connection string in place of `<connection-string>` after login.
+Make sure to leave the quotation marks in place.

 ```bash
 iothub-explorer monitor-events <device-id> --login "<connection-string>"